We’d love to write a joke about London’s many lidos, open-air pools, and wild swimming spots…

 Pools on the Park

-P-on-the-P is a Grade II listed, white tile beauty on the edge of a deer park.
+P-on-the-P is a Grade II listed, white-tiled beauty on the edge of a deer park.
 In fact, it’s in the same green space as Kew Gardens, so you won’t be too far off some gorgeous scenery.
 And the kicker?
 It’s heated to a balmy 24 degrees.

 Beckenham Wild Swimming Lake

 To clarify, Beckenham’s wild swimming lake isn’t ‘theme park’ wild, it’s ‘David Attenborough’ wild.
 Fish, birds, insects, they’re all there.
-Apparently there’s even a small risk of developing a rash called “swimmers itch” after taking a dunk.
+Apparently there’s even a small risk of developing a rash called “swimmer’s itch” after taking a dunk.
 Hooray!
 And it seems redundant to add that the water can be cold.
-So it should come as no surprise that this place requires beginners to complete a 30min induction course via Zoom before heading down.
 But if you can handle that, then the rewards are spectacular beauty, and a chance to quite literally immerse yourself in nature.

 In all there are over 25 lakes & ponds dotted across Hampstead Heath, and three of them are for swimming in.
 In classic Victorian fashion, there’s a men’s pond (Highgate), a women’s pond (Kenwood) and a mixed pond (Hampstead).
 Take a dip in any of them and you’ll feel the billow of silt between your toes, and if you swim across to the banks you’ll likely encounter some feathered friends as bathing companions.
 The women’s pond also has a couple of meadows attached for sunbathing with a good book afterwards.